phpmyadmin/phpmyadmin/doc/faq.rst

 ------------------------------------------------------------------------------------

 Since version 2.2.4, phpMyAdmin supports servers with open\_basedir restrictions.
 However you need to create temporary directory and configure it as :config:option:`$cfg['TempDir']`.
-The uploaded files will be moved there, and after execution of your :abbr:`SQL (structured query language)` commands, removed.
+The uploaded files will be moved there, and after execution of your :term:`SQL` commands, removed.

 .. _faq1_12: